This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 Columnar

 The columnar structure is somewhat similar to prisms.
 Flat or slightly rounded vertical faces also bound them.
-However, the tops are usually very distinct and rounded compared to the prismatic structure.
+However, the tops are usually very distinct and round compared to the colorful structure.
 Since this structure is extremely dense, plant roots cannot penetrate these layers.
 One can consider using techniques like deep plowing to help restore some fertility in columnar soil structures.

 Blocky